j-wye/erp42_drive/README.md

     wget http://fsoco.cs.uni-freiburg.de/datasets/fsoco_segmentation_train.zip
     ```

 - 2. At Roboflow, decide which YOLO version to use (e.g. YOLOv8).
-Then download dataset which suitale for that version.
+Then download dataset which suitale for that version

-- 3. Training with selected YOLO version.
+- 3. Training with selected YOLO version

-- 4.
+- 4. Connect and detection with real-time

+- 5.

 ## 2. Control Logic
 -